 Facelift

 Ageless Impressions – Plastic Surgery Institute has been specializing in facelifts, cheek lifts, and other facial plastic surgeries for years.
 The expertise and dedication of board-certified plastic surgeon Mark Richards, M.D. and his professional staff have led to the satisfaction of many facial plastic surgery patients.
 In addition to exceptional results, we are dedicated to patient comfort, education, and understanding.
-Please read about the face lift procedures below to better understand your facelift options.
-If you are seeking a face lift, please contact our office today.
+Please read about the facelift procedures below to better understand your facelift options.
+If you are seeking a facelift, please contact our office today.

 Before